misbahch6/caspo-ts/README.md

 ## Usage

-Here we show two examples of caspots.
-One is with artifical dataset and the other is with one cell line of ```DREAM 8``` challenge.
+Here we show two examples: One is with artifical dataset and the other is with ```DREAM 8``` challenge data.

 If you have installed docker image then start an interactive session by typing: